owntone/owntone-server/README.md

 and what features it was built with (e.g. Spotify support).

 How to find out?
-Go to the [web interface](http://forked-daapd.local:3689) and check the information in the footer.
+Go to the [web interface](http://forked-daapd.local:3689) and check.
 No web interface?
 Then check the top of forked-daapd's log file (usually /var/log/forked-daapd.log).

 Note that you are viewing a snapshot of the instructions that may or may not match the version of forked-daapd that you are using.
 Go to